A RA AVIS PROJECT

 Ra Avis

 Ra Avis is an award-winning author and blogger.
 She shares candidly about her time in prison, her living study through grief, her journey with dynamic disability, and the power of community care.
 Her writing focuses on the interconnectedness of shared struggles and joys.
 Her work centers small business efforts for formerly incarcerated people, legislation, and accessibility.
-She is one of the organizers of the Biggest Little Zine Fair, and her writing and zines are available at Rarasaur.com.
+She is one of the founding organizers of the Biggest Little Zine Fair and Cheer Peppers, two collaborative creative projects.
+Her writing and zines are available at Rarasaur.com.